niksharma20/Continuous-Delivery-Engine/docs/content/conclusion/conclusion.md

 # Conclusion: Continuous Delivery Engine

 ## What You Have Built

-By working through this repository, you have assembled the complete **event-driven governance layer** of the Namespace as a Service platform — the component that turns a provisioned namespace into a self-governing, self-healing unit.
+By working through this workshop, you have assembled the complete **event-driven governance layer** for a Namespace on Openshift — this simple is very use case but the integration quite Powerful.

 -----

 ## Objectives: Completed